crongro/javascript-async/README.md

 JavaScript Async codes
 ============
-JavaScript Asynchronous is very complex and much the same.
+JavaScript Asynchronous solutions are very complex and much the same.

 You can learn JavaScript Asynchronous logic through **executable simple codes in a browser**.